paulfioravanti/steno-dictionaries/config/README.md

-# Steno Config
+# Steno Source Code

-The config is divided up into the following types:
+Source code in this directory is divided up into the following types:

-- **Command**: containing config, programs, or scripts that run functionality from certain applications, and then enable that functionality to be run from a keyboard shortcut.
+- **Command**: containing code/programs/scripts that run functionality from certain applications (mostly macOS-based).
+These scripts are then run directly from a dictionary.
 More details in the [Custom Command README][].
-- **Plover Plugins Config**: containing config for the following plugins:
+- **[Plover Plugins][] Config**: containing config for the following plugins:
   - [Plover Layout Display][]: I created a layout for the [Georgi][] keyboard.

 [Custom Command README]: ./command